Wollivan/SquadronLeader/README.md

 #### Optional:

 - box.stl x1
+- FancyBoxTopper.stl x1 <b>and</b> FancyBoxTop.stl (FancyBoxTopper.stl is glued onto FancyBoxTop.stl.
+The topper is 'divided' into 5 levels to be able to perform filament swaps of different colors.
+The bottom level of the topper is .6mm giving 3, .2mm layer passes.
+All other levels are .4mm allowing 2, .2mm layer passes.
 - range_bendable.stl OR range_solid.stl (for the bendable modelling, it hasn't yet been tested, and I imagine normal PLA will just snap)

 #### Range Ruler